ZythDr/DialogKeyWrath/README.md

 ## Credits

 - Original DialogKey addon by TonyRaccoon:  https://github.com/TonyRaccoon/wow-dialogkey
-- DialogKeyWrath variant authored by ZythDr, adapted for WotLK 3.3.5a with added features and quality-of-life options.
+- DialogKeyWrath by ZythDr, adapted for WotLK 3.3.5a with added features and quality-of-life options
-- ChatGPT for helping me create this code.
+- ChatGPT for helping me create this addon